England Premier League

 Tottenham vs Everton Head to Head:

-Everton have not beaten Tottenham since 2012 going back 12 games.
+Everton have not beaten Tottenham in London since 2008.

 Tottenham vs Everton Prediction: